totaljs/jComponent/readme.md

 // Creates random string value (default size: 10)

 CHANGE();
-// Alias for $.components.change();
+// Alias for jC.change();

 STYLE(style);
 STYLE('.hidden { display: none; }'); // Example
 // Creates inline style.

 FIND(value, [returnArray]);
-FIND('data-component') // Example: Returns one component.
+FIND('data-jc') // Example: Returns one component.
-FIND('data-component[data-component-path]') // Example: Returns one component.
+FIND('data-jc[data-jc-path]') // Example: Returns one component.
-FIND('#data-component–id') // Example: Returns one component.
+FIND('#data-jc–id') // Example: Returns one component.
-FIND('.data-component-path') // Example: Returns one component.
+FIND('.data-jc-path') // Example: Returns one component.
-FIND('#data-component–id[data-component-path]') // Example: Returns one component.
+FIND('#data-jc–id[data-jc-path]') // Example: Returns one component.
 // Finds the components.
 When the value starts with `#` then the library will be
-// search components according the `data-component-id`;
+// search components according the `data-jc-id`;

 // +3.9.0
 // FIND WAITING FOR